This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat the butter in a deep non-stick skillet over medium heat.
+• Sauté the aromatics.
+Heat the butter in a deep, non-stick skillet over medium heat.
 Once hot, add the minced shallot and garlic, and sauté for 2-3 minutes.

-• Add the sliced mushrooms and cook for 3 more minutes, or until mushrooms are cooked.
-Next, add the buckwheat groats and cook for another 2 minutes.
+• Cook the mushrooms.
+Add the sliced mushrooms and sauté for 3 more minutes.
+Turn up the heat to high and sauté for one more minute or until the mushrooms are seared and slightly golden brown on the edges.
+Next, add the buckwheat groats and sauté for another 2 minutes.

-• Deglaze the skillet with the white wine and let simmer for 2-3 minutes to let the alcohol evaporate.
+• Pour in the wine.
+Deglaze the skillet with the white wine and let simmer for 2-3 minutes to allow the alcohol to evaporate.

-• Pour in the vegetable broth and simmer over low-medium heat, uncovered for about 35 minutes, or until the buckwheat groats are tender.
+• Let simmer.
+Pour in the vegetable broth and simmer over low-medium heat, uncovered for about 35 minutes, or until the buckwheat groats are tender.
 Keep an eye on it and stir regularly.
-Add more water if needed, you want the buckwheat groats to have a creamy consistency.
+Add more water/vegetable broth if needed, you want the buckwheat groats to have a creamy consistency.

 Sautéed Mushrooms